Botox – how does it work and is it safe?

 - Feeling unwell.

-- Taking certain medicines (such as blood thinners as they can cause severe bruising).
+- Taking certain medicines (sometimes blood thinners can cause severe bruising)

 - Dealing with a skin infection.

 - Pregnant or breastfeeding.
 While Botox is generally safe, doctors may advise against its use for cosmetic reason during this time.

 - Suffering from myasthenia gravis or another neuromuscular disease.

 The procedure needs to be done semi-regularly to reduce the visibility of facial creases.